 Banyan Tree Spa

 Perched 55 stories up on the swanky Marina Bay Sands Hotel is the award-winning Banyan Tree Spa.
-Surrender to serenity as therapists pamper you with indulgent treatments (that use traditional Asian remedies) catered for both men and women such as the traditional Ayurvedic massage ($425++), coconut sea salt bath ($70++), anti-ageing facials (from $220++), and hair treatments (from $120++).
+Surrender to serenity as therapists pamper you with indulgent treatments (that use traditional Asian remedies) catered for both men and women such as the traditional Ayurvedic massage, coconut sea salt bath, anti-ageing facials, and hair treatments.
 The best part?
 Getting to spend quality time with your loved one while enjoying the spectacular panoramic city views right at your fingertips.

 Quayside Isle @ Sentosa Cove

-Johor Strait Lighthouse at The Raffles Marina Club
+Johor Straits Lighthouse at The Raffles Marina Club

 Yes, we do have lighthouses in Singapore.
 Make your way down to one located at The Raffles Marina Club in Tuas: the gorgeous Johor Strait Lighthouse sits at the end of the marina’s pier.
 Tip: visit in the evenings for swoon-worthy insta snaps!

-Johor Strait Lighthouse at The Raffles Marina Club, 10 Tuas West Dr, Singapore 638404.
+Johor Straits Lighthouse at The Raffles Marina Club, 10 Tuas West Dr, Singapore 638404

 For the staycay-savvy couple

-Serial staycationers, a spanking new boutique hotel, M Social, is now open in Robertson Quay and it is the perfect spot for a romantic escape from reality.
-Dreamy lofts, an Instagram-worthy design and great grub at Beast & Butterflies; we reckon you and your S.O will have a lovey-dovey time there.
+Serial staycationers, if you haven’t checked it out yet, boutique hotel, M Social in Robertson Quay is the perfect spot for a romantic escape from reality.
+Dreamy lofts, an Instagram-worthy design and great grub at Beast & Butterflies?
+Say yes to the staycay.

 The St. Regis